-The purpose of the Banking, Currency and Payment Systems department is to manage the banking, currency and payment systems operations of the Bank of Zambia to ensure the provision of efficient and effective service to commercial banks, Government and other users.
+The purpose of the Banking and Currency department is to manage the banking, currency and payment systems operations of the Bank of Zambia to ensure the provision of efficient and effective service to commercial banks, Government and other users.

 In line with Part IX, Section 55 of the Bank of Zambia Act No. 43 of 1996 and Section 78 of the Banking and Financial Services Act of 1994, as amended in 2000, Bank Supervision Department is responsible for licensing, undertaking prudential supervision and regulation of banks, so as to promote safe, sound and efficient operation and development of the financial system.

-The key role of Board Secretariat Department is to support the Bank' s mission by providing excellent Board secretariat, communication, records, archives, protocol and hospitality services.
+The key role of Bank Secretariat Department is to support the Bank' s mission by providing excellent Board secretariat, legal, records, archives, protocol and hospitality services.
 The Board Secretariat encompasses the following three related yet distinct sets of functions: Secretariat Function; The Secretariat manages the Bank' s corporate secretarial functions and oversees corporate governance practices and practices are in compliance with the Bank of Zambia Act.
-Communications Function; The Communications function facilitates the dissemination of information on the Bank's corporate objective which is to 'Maintain Price and Financial System Stability to foster sustainable Economic Development' in order to enhance public understanding and maintain a positive image of the Bank. and Records and Archives Management Function; The Records and Archives Management function oversees the management of records in the Bank in order to support business operations and ensure compliance with legal and business requirements.
+Communications Function; and Records and Archives Management Function; The Records and Archives Management function oversees the management of records in the Bank in order to support business operations and ensure compliance with legal and business requirements.
 It also manages Bank of Zambia Archives which is the official repository for the institution' s corporate memory.

 The objective of the Economics Department is to provide economic information and advisory services to the Bank and the Government of the Republic of Zambia (GRZ) for purposes of formulating and implementing appropriate monetary policy.